jr-MS/Anomaly-Detector-Materials/README.md

   </a>
 </h1>

----

 <div align="center">
-  👉Get your hands on Anomaly Detector on Day one, not one day!👈
+  Get your hands on Anomaly Detector on Day one, not one day!
 </div>

 ---